kubernetes/website/docs/admin/kubeadm.md

 ### Token-based discovery without CA pinning
 _This was the default in Kubernetes 1.7 and earlier_, but comes with some important caveats.
+This mode relies only on the symmetric token to sign (HMAC-SHA256) the discovery information that establishes the root of trust for the master.
 It's still possible in Kubernetes 1.8 and above using the `--discovery-token-unsafe-skip-ca-verification` but you should consider using one of the other modes if possible.